 Gilbert is a tiny town located in the state of South Carolina.
 With a population of 643 people and three constituent neighborhoods, Gilbert is the 215th largest community in South Carolina.

 Gilbert is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Gilbert is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Gilbert who work in management occupations (18.52%), healthcare (11.38%), and office and administrative support (8.20%).
+There are especially a lot of people living in Gilbert who work in management occupations (19.11%), office and administrative support (10.25%), and teaching (8.03%).

-Gilbert is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Gilbert doesn't have a public transportation system that people use for their commute.

 The people who call Gilbert home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Gilbert residents report their race to be White, followed by Native American.
-Important ancestries of people in Gilbert include German, Scots-Irish, Irish, English, and Scottish.
+The greatest number of Gilbert residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Gilbert include German, Scots-Irish, European, English, and Irish.

 The most common language spoken in Gilbert is English.
 Other important languages spoken here include Spanish and Italian.